 - Anonymity: the risk of not knowing a customer’s actual identity

 - Elusiveness: the ability to disguise mobile transaction totals, origins, and destinations

 - Rapidity: the speed with which illicit transactions can occur

 - Poor regulatory and supervisory oversight: the risk that the lack of clarity about the role and responsibilities of telecommunications and financial regulators diminishes the quality of oversight

-Stay tuned for the next article in our three-part series about the evolution of branchless titled “The End of the Cash Era and the Rise of Branchless”, where we will explore how the banking industry changed in the 2010s.
+Stay tuned for the next article in our four-part series about the evolution of branchless titled “The End of the Cash Era and the Rise of Branchless”, where we will explore how the banking industry changed in the 2010s.
 Find out how the improvements in mobile phones and the quality of internet connection dramatically expanded the number of banking use cases, lowered costs, and gave rise to the neobanks of today.

 We will get closer to answering the main question: is the future of banking branchless or not?